 Follow along on Instagram @rebekahpaulphoto

 Like an indy team film, Addy and Nolan drew on their youthfulness and the fact that they have been together since high school.
-I took them to a private rooftop building in downtown ATX where they had a little pizza party on skateboards and watch the city work and rush beneath their very unhurried time together.
+I took them to a rooftop building located in downtown ATX where they had a little pizza party on skateboards and watch the city work and rush beneath their very unhurried time together.

 10. Incorporate a hobby

 When you are preoccupied with an activity you love it's so easy to forget you're being photographed.
 This is a win for those who are extremely camera shy and fear that they wont be able to act natural.
 Engaging in a hobby completely takes your mind off the fact that you're being photographed and on to the activity you are doing.
 AND it's a win-win when you have professional photos of you two doing your thing together.